notjacobjun/notjacobjun/README.md

 - 👋 Hi, I’m @notjacobjun
-- 👀 I’m interested in machine learning, obile application development, web development, and software infrastructure!
+- 👀 I’m interested in machine learning, mobile application development, web development, and software infrastructure!
 - 🌱 I’m currently learning more about Reinforcement Learning
 - 💞️ I’m looking to collaborate on applied machine learning projects with an emphasis towards responsible use and safety
 - 📫 You can contact my through my website's contact tab: https://jacob-jun.netlify.app/contact